 Citric Acid Passivation for Additive Manufacturing (3D-Printed Stainless Steel) Additive manufacturing, or 3D printing, has rapidly advanced from prototyping into full-scale production across industries like medical devices, aerospace, and high-performance...

 Does Passivation Remove Material?
 One of the most common questions we hear at New England Electropolishing is: Does passivation remove material from stainless steel parts?
 The short answer is no—at least not in any measurable way.
-What Passivation Really...
+Passivation is a chemical treatment...

 Corrosion-Resistant Stainless Steel Treatments Stainless steel is known for its natural corrosion resistance—but in many demanding environments, that’s not always enough.
 Whether you’re manufacturing components for medical, marine, aerospace, or food processing...